hughbien/notebook/khan_academy_statistics.md

     E(X) = 3

 That's kind of an expected outcome with a 50/50 chance.
 If you flip a coin six times, you'll expect to get three heads the most times.
-The expeceted value isn't always the most probable value - in this case it is.
+The expected value isn't always the most probable value - in this case it is.